bijzz/ml_model_heroku_fastapi/starter/model_card_template.md

 ## Model Details

 The model tries to classify whether a person's salary is higher or lower than 50k based on the persons information such as his education, occupation or sex.
-The data was trained using a logistric regression model.
+The data was trained using a support vector model.

 ## Intended Use